bengarrett/RetroTxt/docs/index.md

 * Hundreds of IBM PC font choices<br>VGA, EGA, CGA, MDA, PS/2, and more
 * Various Amiga and microcomputer fonts<br>From Commodore, Atari, Apple, Tandy, and more
 * Open-source
-* No special browser permissions for general usage

 ---